JPMorgan says London Whale didn't cause Lehman bankruptcy

 Iksil gained notoriety after his activities were linked to $6.2 billion of trading losses at JPMorgan’s Chief Investment Office.
 The French national had worked in London for the New York-based bank.

-Lehman employed JPMorgan as its main clearing bank, handling third-party dealings, prior to its September 15, 2008, bankruptcy.

-It accuses JPMorgan of hastening its collapse by using what it learned in that role to extract $8.6 billion of collateral in the four business days ahead of the Chapter 11 filing.
+JPMorgan was Lehman’s main clearing bank, handling third-party dealings.
+Lehman accuses JPMorgan of hastening the bankruptcy by using what it learned in that capacity to extract $8.6 billion of collateral in the four business days prior to the Sept.
+15, 2008, Chapter 11 filing.

-Citing Iksil’s “practice of intentional mismarking,” Lehman said it wanted to review trades that led to an “unjustified” $273.3 million collateral call on September 9, 2008, which JPMorgan reversed the next day.
+Citing Iksil’s “practice of intentional mismarking,” Lehman said it wanted to review trades that led to a large, “unjustified” collateral call on Sept.
+9, 2008.

-A September 10, 2008 internal JPMorgan email linked Iksil to two trades by the Chief Investment Office in London that were then “significantly contributing” to a dispute with Lehman.

-In addition, Lehman said it wanted to question Iksil over how the Chief Investment Office managed JPMorgan’s exposure to what was once Wall Street’s fourth-largest investment bank.
+Lehman also said it wanted to review how the Chief Investment Office managed JPMorgan’s exposure to what was once Wall Street’s fourth-largest investment bank.

-According to Lehman, Iksil’s lawyers have indicated he will not cooperate without an official request through international channels.
-Lehman has asked U.S. Bankruptcy Judge James Peck in Manhattan for permission to start that process.
+Lehman said Iksil’s lawyers have indicated he will not cooperate without an official request, prompting it to ask U.S. Bankruptcy Judge James Peck for permission to start the process.

-In a February 13 court filing, Lehman said it also wants to question other people who worked in JPMorgan’s Chief Investment Office around the time of the bankruptcy.

 Last April, Peck narrowed but refused to dismiss Lehman’s lawsuit, saying the company could pursue claims that JPMorgan had acted in a “commercially unreasonable” manner.